 If you haven’t already, create an Amazon seller account and choose the Fulfilled by Merchant option.
 This option means you (not Amazon) will be responsible for fulfillment.

-Connect your Amazon seller account to your Shopify store or other e-commerce platform, as well as your drop shipping partner (like Doba).
+Connect your Amazon seller account to your Shopify store or other e-commerce platforms, as well as your drop shipping partner (like Doba).

 Doba makes it easy to bring new items into your Amazon store.
 You’ll need to create new product listings for each item in your store.